Skip to main content

 • If the metric depends on a specific flow or function, mention it by name in the definition

-• For boolean metrics, state the exact condition that makes the metric true
+• For boolean metrics, state the exact condition that should make the metric true

 • Keep definitions self-contained – avoid referencing other metric definitions